Skip to main content

 Illustrated

-Illustrated imagery theme with brand illustrations You don’t need photos for a well-designed referral journey.
-If illustrations are part of your brand language then you can integrate them on your designs.
+You don’t need photos for a well-designed referral journey.
+If illustrations are part of your brand language, you can integrate them in your designs.
 When using minimal imagery, typography plays a very important role — ensure the fonts have a strong presence.

-Graphics / Additional Information
+Graphics and Additional Information

-Graphics and additional information examples on referral screens Graphics can add an extra layer of incentive via reassurance or social proof:
+Graphics can add an extra layer of incentive via reassurance or social proof:

 • Show a positive review